desbma/hddfancontrol/README.md

 ## Command line usage

-Run `./hdd_fancontrol.py -h` to get full command line reference.
+Run `hddfancontrol -h` to get full command line reference.

 As an example, the command line below will instruct HDD Fan control to: